An easy reference guide to help understand the most common terminology used in the world of email compliance.

 IP Addresses also relate directly to Internet domains.
 Each Domain Name actually points to an IP Address (or multiple IP Addresses), which are the actual ‘addresses’ for the domain.
 So, every website is connected to one or more IP Addresses.
 IP Addresses can also change, without changing an associated Domain Name or device.
 You can see an example of this is you identify your IP Address when using your mobile device while connected to a wi-fi network vs. when it is connected to your mobile carrier’s wireless service.
 The IP Address will be different, depending on how your device is connecting to the Internet.

 In regard to OPTIZMO: Every OPTIZMO client is assigned a complimentary Opt-Out Domain (and may also leverage multiple domains within their SUPPRESS account).
-Every one of these Domain points to an IP Address.
-With our Managed Domain & IP Service, clients can obtain new IP Addresses for use with their Opt-Out Domains, directly from the SUPPRESS platform.
+Every one of these Domains points to an IP Address.
+With our various Opt-Out Domain options (Basic, Premium, and Custom), clients select different levels of IP Address isolation, directly from the SUPPRESS platform.

 List seeding refers to the best practice and security process in which an email list is seeded with email addresses used to identify potential email violations.
 Seed addresses are embedded into an Opt-Out list and if that address receives a marketing email, the violator can be tracked through their IP address and that info can be provided to the Advertiser and/or the authoritative agency having jurisdiction.

-In addition to Default Domains and Custom Domains, OPTIZMO provides clients with a third option for managing their Opt-Out Domains.
+In addition to Complimentary Domains and Custom Domains, OPTIZMO provides clients with a third option for managing their Opt-Out Domains.
 Managed Domains are domains which the client requests through the SUPPRESS platform, and OPTIZMO manages the purchase of those domains on the client’s behalf.
 From the client’s standpoint, this process takes place entirely within SUPPRESS and they do not need to handle the registration the domains, arrange hosting, or any other aspect of domain name registration/management.
+Managed Domains include Basic Domains and Premium Domains, which provide higher levels of monitoring, management, and security.

 A Mailer is any person and/or company that sends commercial email.
 This can refer to Advertisers (if they send their own emails), Affiliates/Networks, Agencies, and Email Service Providers (ESPs).
 In many cases, large Advertisers will contract Affiliates and/or ESP’s to send email on their behalf.